Page Template

 While playing detective, all he had to go by was a battered ten-year-old photograph.
 By the looks of it, the beauty on stage was no way the same wide-eyed, pigtailed girl from the photo he carried in his wallet.

 Niko grabbed the glass of scotch and brought it up to his lips.
-He paused, frowning at the habit he had not been able to kick.
+He paused, frowning at the habit he hadn’t been able to kick.
 The sharp peaty aroma hit his nostrils yet he inhaled deeply of the amber liquid as if it would quench his thirst.
 With a mournful gaze, he placed it back on the table.

 How long had it been now?

 The image of Gabriella Matthews appeared like an apparition in his thoughts.
 A quiet beauty with swanlike grace, mocha skin, big brown eyes and an infectious smile.
 No, Gabe wouldn’t approve if he gave in.
 He damn well wasn’t going to fall off the wagon now.
-Not even for a triad of naked whores drenched in scotch.
+Not even for a trio of naked whores drenched in scotch.

 Niko’s eyes returned to Dove, his eyebrows drew together, his lips stretched tight.
-Not even for the vixen squeezed into the skintight red ‘fuck-me’ number.

 The torch song ended in a prolonged note, stirring something unfamiliar from deep inside.
 He shifted uncomfortably and rubbed his sweaty hands on his slacks.
 Had that feeling existed before?
 Niko zeroed in on her plump, scarlet lips and his cock jerked to life.

 Hell, Niko didn’t need the scotch to feel the intoxication of the chanteuse.
 She proved more dangerous than the booze.
-Everything about her screamed addiction waiting to happen and he wasn’t ready to go there for two very valid reasons.
+Everything about her screamed addiction waiting to happen and he wasn’t ready to go there for two very valid reasons…

+The room temperature seemed to spike and Niko had a sudden urge to seek some fresh air.
+He stood up, pulled several bills from his inside jacket pocket, and threw it on the table.
 His eyes drifted back to Dove for a quick glance before retiring for the night.
 This had been the routine the past three days.
 Watch but don’t speak.
 Don’t maintain eye contact.

 Niko wasn’t a coward.
 No, he just couldn’t bring himself to deliver the tragic news.
 He wasn’t good at consoling anyone, let alone a stranger.